prestodb/rfcs/RFC-0004-functions-stats.md

 * __Future work__.

 The following example is a more powerful form of expressing how to estimate stats for functions based on their characteristics.
-Here, we propose the use of expressions ( of expression language with a limited grammer. ) In the following example of `substr` :
+Here, we propose the use of expressions ( i.e an expression language with a fixed grammar ) In the following example of `substr` :
 For average row size we have used the value of length argument.
 For distinct values count it is more complex, e.g. if length is same as the upper bound for `varchar(x)` i.e. `x` , then use source stat `distinct values count` of the argument `utf8`.
 ```java